 "Measuring results is the best way to improve what you are doing," Theriault said.
 "Benchmarking is a form of measurement - where you measure against something else to see where you are lagging, identify the areas and take corrective action.
 Even if you think you are doing everything right, how do you know unless you compare?
 No organization is the best at everything and the same is true for yours.
 If you aren't benchmarking, you can't possibly be doing everything you should be doing."

 Are you interested in doing more benchmarking with your facilities?
 Here are a few tips to keep in mind.

-It's not all about numbers
+Facility management is not all about numbers

 There's no doubt that using numbers to measure performance can play a role in facilities benchmarking.
 What percent of your building's rooms are you using?
 How much electricity are you consuming?
 It's a fallacy, though, to say numbers are everything.
 There's also a place for using more subjective opinions in your analyses as well.
 When asking questions about aesthetic appeal or employee morale, for example, there are times when no statistical measure can tell the whole story.